 Day 1 - Liverpool (UK)

-The Isles of Scilly is Britain's only island archipelago which lies just off the coast of Cornwall.
-St Mary's is the largest of the inhabited islands and is a delight to explore.
+The magical Isles of Scilly lie just off the coast of Cornwall.
+St Mary's is the largest of the inhabited islands and is a delight to explore with its white sandy beaches and tranquil waters.
 The village of Hugh Town is considered the capital.
 Perhaps visit the glorious Abbey Gardens on the privately-owned island of Tresco.
 Optional excursions explore St Mary's and Tresco.

-Day 4 - St Peter Port (Guernsey, Channel Islands) (by launch or tender)
+Day 5 - St Peter Port (Guernsey, Channel Islands)

-Castle Cornet has stood guard over St Peter Port for over 800 years.
+Castle Cornet has stood guard over the attractive town of St Peter Port for over 800 years.
 Guernsey is geographically closer to France yet loyal to the British crown.
 This tax-free haven is perfect for duty-free shopping.

 Many renowned painters and writers have been attracted to charming Honfleur with its beautiful old harbour off the Seine's tidal estuary.
 Historic buildings house art galleries, boutiques and souvenir shops.

-Enjoy the facilities on board Azores as you spend a day at sea.
+Enjoy the ship's facilities on a relaxing day at sea.

 Stornoway was originally a Viking settlement and is today the main town on the island of Lewis, considered the heartland of the Gaelic culture.
 It has a range of local specialist shops selling handcrafted goods including the famous Harris Tweed.

 Day 11 - Tobermory (Isle of Mull)

 Tobermory is one of the prettiest ports in Scotland.
 See the rainbow painted buildings which line the harbour back by hills.
 Mull is the second largest island of the Inner Hebrides which boasts a diverse landscape.
 Neighbouring Iona is the island where St Columba first brought Christianity to Scotland in 563 AD.